wildp/trivial-stuff/Bitmap Displayer/README.md

 ![Bitmap Displayer](/Screenshots/BitmapDisplayer1.png?raw=true "Screenshot")

-Displays bitmap images (currently limited to 24 bit and 8 bit colour) in the command line.
+Displays bitmap images (currently limited to 24 bit true colour and 8, 4 & 1 bit indexed colour) in the command line.

 ## Current Limitations
 * You will need